Car Breaks Down on I-40 Wilson County? Do This

 Breaking down on I-40 can be stressful, especially with fast-moving traffic and limited shoulder space.
 Whether you’re commuting through Lebanon, heading toward Mt.
 Juliet, or traveling east near Carthage, knowing what to do in the first few minutes can make a significant difference in your safety.
 Staying calm and following basic roadside steps helps reduce risk while you wait for assistance.
+These breakdown safety steps follow NHTSA road safety guidelines.

 The most important priority is getting yourself out of traffic.
 If your vehicle is still moving, signal and carefully steer toward the right shoulder.
 Avoid sudden braking unless necessary, and try to position your vehicle as far from traffic lanes as possible.
 Even a few extra feet away from passing vehicles can improve safety.